dasranjan17/My-Academic-Certifications/README.md

-# 📜 My Certifications Repository
+# 📜 My Academic Certifications Repository

 Welcome to my **Certifications Repository** 🎓

-This repository is a collection of all my **online course certifications** that I have completed across different platforms.
+This repository is a collection of all my **academic certifications** that I have received from different platforms.
 It serves as a **digital portfolio** to showcase my continuous learning 📚 and skill development 🚀.

 ---